Love and the Illusion of Certainty

 The Whole Story: You Changed into Someone You Like Less

 Falling in love made each of you a better person.
 You became more appreciative, caring, loving, compassionate, and tolerant.
-Those qualities—not your partner—made you feel lovable and gave you a false sense of confidence that you knew how to make intimate relationships work.
-Your partner didn't make you a better person and then selfishly changed; your appreciation, care, tolerance, and compassion made you a better, more loving person.
+Those qualities — not your partner — made you feel lovable and gave you a false sense of confidence that you knew how to make intimate relationships work.
+Your partner didn't make you a better person and then selfishly change; your appreciation, care, tolerance, and compassion made you a better, more loving person.

 When the intensity of love wears off, caring, appreciation, tolerance, and compassion tend to fade with it.
 As a result, you no longer feel lovable and adequate as an intimate partner.
-If you blame these core hurts on your spouse (or your childhood), your marriage will fail.
-It may even become abusive.
+If you blame that on your spouse (or your childhood), your marriage will fail; it may even become abusive.
 All abuse is failure of compassion.
 And in love relationships, failure of compassion feels like abuse.

 When you feel inadequate or unlovable, as we all do occasionally, blaming your spouse (or childhood) can only make it worse.
 The only way to make it better is to do something that will make you feel lovable.

 What Makes a Person Lovable?

 Take a moment to think of the qualities that make a person lovable (an adult, that is; children are lovable just because they're cute).

 I'll bet you didn't think of things like resentment, getting your own way, or having to be right.
 You most likely thought of appreciation, care, tolerance, and compassion.
 If you want to feel lovable and adequate, you have to return to the appreciative, caring, tolerant, and compassionate person you were when you fell in love.